philwhiles/frettler/README.md

 ## Todo
 - change the ANSI colour encoding used to be cross platform using [jansi](https://github.com/fusesource/jansi).
 If I hear of enough Windows users wanting this...
 - blues scale does not support chord generation...
-- write some unit tests!
+- write some unit tests.
+One day.
+Maybe.

+## Credits
+The chord fingerings in the ChordBank class were initially seeded from a dataset within [fusionproggy/Fretboad](https://github.com/fusionprogguy/Fretboard)

+## License
+This work is provided as is, with no warranties or guarantees, and is subject to the [GNU Affero General Public License v3.0](https://github.com/philwhiles/frettler/blob/master/LICENSE)

 ## Contact
-If you have any issues with running Frettler, questions or can help providing input or even code, do please get in touch.
+If you have any issues with running Frettler, questions or can help providing input, chord fingerings or even code, do please get in touch.

 email: <phil.whiles@gmail.com>